Print

 Instructions

-1. Brown the butter: Have a large flat heat-proof baking dish, such as a 9×13-inch pan, handy.
-Slice the butter into pieces and place in a light-colored skillet.
+1. Brown the butter: Slice the butter into pieces and place in a light-colored skillet.
 The light colored helps you determine when the butter begins browning.
 Melt the butter over medium heat and stir or whisk constantly.
 Once melted, the butter will begin to foam.
 Keep stirring/whisking.
-After 5-7 minutes, the butter will begin browning and you’ll notice lightly browned specks begin to form at the bottom of the pan.
-It will have a nutty aroma.
-See photo above for a visual.
-Once browned, remove from heat immediately and pour into dish.
-Cover tightly, place in the refrigerator, and chill until solid, about 2-3 hours (or up to 1 day).
-A large flat dish, as opposed to a bowl, helps the butter solidify quicker.
+After 5–7 minutes, the butter will begin browning and you’ll notice lightly browned specks begin to form at the bottom of the pan, which are the milk solids toasting.
+Cook until it is golden in color.
+Once browned, remove from heat immediately and pour into a heatproof bowl, including all of the browned bits (flavor!).
+Let cool for 10 minutes, then place in the refrigerator and chill until solid, about 90 minutes.
+After about 30 minutes, tightly cover the bowl.

-5. Preheat oven to 350°F (177°C).
-Line two large baking sheets with parchment paper or silicone baking mats.
+6. Preheat oven to 375°F (191°C).
+Line large baking sheets with parchment paper or silicone baking mats.
 Set aside.
+Arrange 8 dough balls per baking sheet, spacing them about 3 inches apart.
+Sprinkle sea salt, if using, on top of the dough balls.

 Notes

-1. Make Ahead Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
-You can make the cookie dough and chill it in the refrigerator for up to 3 days.
-Allow to come to room temperature then continue with step 5.
+1. Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 3 days.
 Baked cookies freeze well for up to 3 months.
+Thaw at room temperature.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Read my tips and tricks on how to freeze cookie dough.